Hergé's Adventures of Tintin: The Calculus Case

 This adaptation is loosely based on the book.
 Jolyon Wagg and his family was entirely removed.
 Also being absent in this series were Nestor, Arturo Benedetto Giovanni Giuseppe Pietro Archangelo Alfredo Cartoffoli da Milano, Irma, Igor Wagner, Cutts the butcher and Krônik and Klûmsi.
 Calculus' ultrasound weapon is called "Silly the Silent" (or "No-Sound Nellie" in the US English version).
 Thomson and Thompson's roles have been expanded, and Haddock is captured with Calculus in "Darkol Prison".
 This series also saw Tintin's first meeting with Bianca Castafiore whilst in the original book it was their third meeting, which had been started in King Ottokar's Sceptre.
 Thomson and Thompson's roles have been expanded and they accompany Tintin.
 Tintin is the person who meets Castafiore in the Music Show, whereas it is Captain Haddock in the original book.
 Alfredo Topolino and Colonel Sponsz have been renamed "Professor Bretzel" and "Colonel Brutel".

 More generally, Tintin's home is located in New York, resulting to be American instead of Belgian (Perhaps, for one of those reasons, "Tintin in America" is not adapted), Captain Haddock does not have a penchant for whiskey (and prefers drinking coffee instead), Professor Calculus does not have hearing problems and wears a yellow trench coat instead of green trench coat, Thomson and Thompson are brothers and their moustaches are identical, and Snowy has a red collar in some episodes.

 Stories not adapted

 Some of the Tintin books were not included in the animated series.
-The stories are Tintin in the Land of the Soviets, Tintin in the Congo (although only one scene was adapted), Tintin in America, Cigars of the Pharaoh, The Blue Lotus, The Seven Crystal Balls, Prisoners of the Sun, Land of Black Gold (although only one scene was adapted), The Red Sea Sharks (although only one scene was adapted), Tintin in Tibet and The Castafiore Emerald.
+The stories are Tintin in the Land of the Soviets, Tintin in the Congo (although only one scene was adapted), Tintin in America, Cigars of the Pharaoh, The Blue Lotus, The Seven Crystal Balls (although Belvision would later adapt the story into a film in 1969), Prisoners of the Sun (although Belvision would later adapt the story into a film in 1969), Land of Black Gold (although only one scene was adapted), The Red Sea Sharks (although only one scene was adapted), Tintin in Tibet and The Castafiore Emerald.
 Reasons for not adapting stories such as Flight 714 to Sydney, Tintin and the Picaros and Tintin and Alph-Art are that they were not written at that time.